tbtp-ev/tbtp-ev.github.io/tbtp-results-consumption.md

 ## Test Procedure
 If you want to know a detailed explanation how the data for test results is gathered please visit the [consumption test explained](tbtp_explained_consumption-test.html) page.
 You should also click on 'Testvideo' in the results table below if you want to watch the detailed test videos by Bjørn which are used as reference.

-## winter consumption for tested cars
+## Summer consumption for tested cars
 <table style="width: 100%;" id="data_table_1">
 <colgroup>
 <col width="23%" />